The Emigrants (1971 film): Accolades

 The Emigrants was nominated for five Academy Awards, including for both Best Foreign Language Film and Best Picture.
-However, the Academy's rules for eligibility for specific awards meant the nominations occurred in two separate years.
-It was the third film not in English to be nominated for Best Picture in the history of the Academy.
+However, the academy's rules for eligibility for specific awards meant the nominations occurred in two separate years.
+It was the third film not in English to be nominated for Best Picture in the history of the academy.

 Legacy

 The sequel, The New Land (Nybyggarna), was released in 1972.
 The 1974 U.S. television series The New Land is based loosely on both The Emigrants and its sequel.
 The creation of the TV series can be attributed to the popularity of the films.
 In Sweden, the musical Kristina från Duvemåla by Björn Ulvaeus and Benny Andersson, formerly of ABBA fame, was designed partly in reaction to Troell's films, particularly in differences in the set.
-Troell also gave his approval to Daniel Espinosa to make a new Emigrants film adaptation in 2015.
+Troell also gave his approval to Daniel Espinosa to make a new Emigrants film adaptation in 2015, which was ultimately not produced.
+In 2021, another adaptation based on the book series was released, directed by Erik Poppe.

 The two films were considered to give Jan Troell his "international breakthrough".
 They led to his receiving, and accepting, an offer from Warner Bros. to make Zandy's Bride, one of the first times a prominent Swedish director moved to Hollywood since the 1920s.